Legal Resources for Tenants and Landlords

 Information on the law:

-This site is a great all-around site for tenants to educate themselves about laws that regulate the landlord-tenant relationship and eviction process.
+- Mass Legal Help Housing and Homelessness is a great all-around site for tenants to educate themselves about laws that regulate the landlord-tenant relationship and eviction process.
 It contains a number of self-help forms and packets.
-Although geared towards tenants, landlords can also learn a lot from this site.

 Where tenants can find a lawyer:

 - Massachusetts Legal Resource Finder helps low-income persons and seniors locate programs (such as legal-aid organizations) and other resources for over 600 distinct legal issues including a wide range of housing-related issues.

 - Community Legal Aid is the primary provider for legal services to low-income tenants and seniors in western Mass.
 Information on how to apply for legal help can be found on the website including a simple on-line application for legal help.